For security purposes, avoid setting up WordPress sites with the username “admin”.

-Select the Users > All Users screen in the main menu …
+Click on the Users > All Users screen in your main menu …

-Click either on the user name, or the Edit link when hovering over the user name with your mouse …
+Click either on the username, or the Edit link when hovering over the user name with your mouse …

-So, how do you edit this admin user name?
+So, how can you edit the username?

 Change Admin Username By Creating A New Admin User